magarveylab/bloom-publication/README.md

 # bloom-publication
-Biosynthetic Learning from Ontological Organizations of Metabolism (BLOOM) \
+Biosynthetic Learning from Ontological Organizations of Metabolism (BLOOM)
-Developers to contact: Mathusan Gunabalasingam

 ## Installation